 Perhaps.
 I wouldn't say eager, but it's not all lollipops and sunshine between them.
 She clearly desires something more.
 They'll be apart for a lot of Megg's Coven, so she'll have a chance to figure out how she feels about everything.

 Do you see yourself continuing with these characters like Jaime and Gilbert Hernandez do with theirs, having them age in real time?
 Are we going to eventually be witnessing the exploits of Jaxon and Diesel grown up?

 Totally.
 I've been saying for years that I want to Love and Rockets this shit.
 Megg and Mogg is the new Doonesbury.
 I actually just finished a new zine where we get a glimpse at a 19-year-old Jaxon.
 I've thought about what happens to the boys after Werewolf Jones's death quite a lot.
 They'll definitely be around.

 How much of the new book appeared on the VICE site?

 I think roughly a quarter.
-In addition to last year's VICE run there's the stuff from an out-of-print book called Life Zone and a coloured version of my 2015 book, Worst Behaviour.
-After the publisher, Alvin Buenaventura, of Worst Behaviour died, I was told that the large chunk of remaining copies would most likely be pulped so I figured I'd color it, in a depressing memorial way, and include it in this book.
+In addition to last year's VICE run, there's the stuff from an out-of-print book called Life Zone and a colored version of my 2015 book, Worst Behavior.
+After the publisher, Alvin Buenaventura, of Worst Behavior died, I was told that the large chunk of remaining copies would most likely be pulped, so I figured I'd color it, in a depressing memorial way, and include it in this book.
 Unfortunately, his parents actually went on to sell them all over town and flooded the market.
 (If you guys are reading this, I WANT MY FUCKING ROYALTIES.
 That was Alvin and I's book, not yours.)
 There's also 52 pages of new stuff I made for the book.
 It has my finest dick joke yet.